6 min read · Cost

 - Chapter 7A glazing is common in Santa Rosa, not exceptional

-- Insurance pressure makes hardening expected
+- Insurance pressure makes documented hardening expected on exposed parcels

 FAQ